runtimeverification/iele-semantics/gas.md

 considered for storage (resetting a stored value to 0 would generate a refund).

 To address this variance, we charge memory accesses as EVM, but only charge memory allocation w.r.t. the peak memory usage.

+Another change brought upon by arbitrary length integers is that arithmetic operations need to take into account the size of the operands.

 ### Operations with return register